-In one of my previous project, we spent very less time on documentation.
+In one of my previous projects, we spent very less time on documentation.
 We used to interact a lot with the developers and product owners to get the requirement details.
-Based on the requirement details, we first prepare a Test Approach document in which testers describes the features they are testing.
-Provides a brief description of the functionality before and after adding the feature so that it becomes easier for a tester and developer to work together.
+Based on the requirement details, we first prepare a Test Approach document in which testers describe the features they are testing.
+It provides a brief description of the functionality before and after adding the feature so that it becomes easier for a tester and developer to work together.
 This includes what needs to be tested, exit criteria, scenarios that need automation support and time to write a script for it and get it verified by the concerned person.
 If they feel that everything is covered then we go ahead with testing and if not then we make the required changes and again send for the review process.
 All these are set based on the time given for us to test.

 “Pretty good testing is easy to do (that’s partly why some people like to say ‘testing is dead’– they think testing isn’t needed as a special focus because they note that anyone can find at least some bugs some of the time).
 Excellent testing is quite hard to do.”— James Bach